aletheia88/low-source-pretraining/README.md

 **Plans**

-Step 1: Get training data
+* Get training data

-Step 2: Extract MFCCs from the training data (using default librosa settings)
+* Extract MFCCs from the training data (using default librosa settings)

-Step 3: Do k-means clustering to learn a set of K=256 clusters on the MFCC features
+* Do k-means clustering to learn a set of K=256 clusters on the MFCC features

-Step 4: Use the learned K=256 clusters to quantize each MFCC feature vector into a codeword
+* Use the learned K=256 clusters to quantize each MFCC feature vector into a codeword

-Step 5: Train BERT LM on codeword sequences
+* Train BERT LM on codeword sequences

-Step 6: Finetune BERT classifier on training labels
+* Finetune BERT classifier on training labels